OP 67.01: Campus Mail Services

 b.
 Accountable Mail

-This mail consists of express, registered, certified, and insured mail and requires signature for proof of delivery.
-Accountable mail will be delivered on the next mail run and delivered to a central location in the department.
+This mail consists of express, registered, certified, and insured mail or otherwise barcoded and trackable mail or packages and requires signature for proof of delivery.
+Accountable mail will be delivered on the next mail run and delivered to the designated location in the department.

 c.
 Undeliverable Incoming Mail